Pyotr Tolstoy (politician)

-Pyotr Olegovich Tolstoy (Пётр Оле́гович Толсто́й; born 20 June 1969) is a Russian journalist, producer, presenter, and politician.
+Pyotr Olegovich Tolstoy (Пётр Олегович Толстой; born 20 June 1969) is a Russian journalist, producer, presenter, and politician.
 He has been the Deputy Chairman of the State Duma since 5 October 2016.

 He was deputy chairman of the Parliamentary Assembly of the Council of Europe from 2020 to 2022, and head of the delegation of the Federal Assembly of the Russian Federation to the Parliamentary Assembly of the Council of Europe from 2017 to 2022.

 Journalistic career

 Tolstoy worked for a time in for the French daily Le Monde and then for Agence France-Presse as a Moscow correspondent.

 Tolstoy's work had been criticised as early as 2008 for absence of impartiality and for being pro-government propaganda.

 Tolstoy hosted debates for the 2011 parliamentary election and the 2012 presidential election, as well as the election night on Channel One Russia after the 2012 election with Alexander Gordon.

 Member of the Civic Chamber of the Russian Federation (2012-2014).
 A former deputy director of the Directorate of social and political programs on Channel One (2009-2016), a former host of the Sunday news program Vremya (2005–2012), the program Politics (2013-2016) and Time Will Tell (2014-2016) on the same channel.